SSWConsulting/SSW.People.Profiles/Chris-Briggs/Chris-Briggs.md

 quote:  "You don't find buried treasure by sitting down."
 ---

-Chris Briggs is a Senior Software Developer at SSW who has a passion for development and security:
+Chris is a Senior Software Developer at SSW, based in Brisbane.
+Whose passionate about IoT, Scrum, Security, Windows Universal Apps and Xamarin.
+All the Devs at SSW have been asking Chris, what he thinks the Internet of Things will mean for their day to day lives?
+It ranges from the impossible to the improbable, from automating their coffee breaks, to telling them exactly when the next bus will arrive!

 *   Worked with the Brisbane academic development community as a Microsoft Student Partner.
 *   Background in security.
 Represented Queensland University of Technology (QUT) in the national Cyber Security Challenge Australia (CySCA) competitions for three years.